 The ceiling came down, so it’s time to inspect the whole building.
-(ERAS Part 2)
+(ESS Part 2)

 In this post, I would like to zoom out to big picture things.
 I’d like to talk about what I think may be two tectonic plates that are under the surface, moving (I hope) in different directions, because they are moved by different spirits.